sonmarcho/sonmarcho.github.io/5-passions.md

 book](https://g.co/kgs/97M3bd)).

 #### Modifying the meaning
-Something fun about the Chinese grammar is the modifiers.
+A good way to illustrate how different the grammar is to, say, the English grammar, is to look at the *modifiers*.
 It is for instance possible to *modify* a noun by adding information with the structural particle 的, written <i>de</i> in pinyin, the official romanization system for Mandarin Chinese.
 Note that pinyin uses accents to denote tones, but I will omit them for